 The AP08 pump is intended for domestic and residential use only and therefore is of overvoltage Category II and has a Rated Impulse Voltage of 2.5kV.
 Depending on installation circumstances surge protection devices across the incoming mains supply might be required.
 The Automist Smartscan Hydra unit presents an inductive motor load and therefore only type "C" breakers are suitable.
 Because Automist Smartscan Hydra is often used for life safety applications, installers must add a suitable safety margin to the MCB ratings.
-The circuit supplying an Automist Smartscan Hydra unit must/should be protected by a C type breaker (C10' or 'C16' for one unit (per pump), or 'C20' / 'C32' for two Automist Smartscan Hydra units).
+By protecting the circuit supplying an Automist Smartscan Hydra with a C type breaker (C10' or 'C16' for one unit (per pump), or 'C20' / 'C32' for two Automist Smartscan Hydra units) this safety margin is achieved.
 This must be on a C-type breaker, on an RCBO or an RCD protected circuit.
 The RCD/RCBO circuit must protect only the Automist Smartscan Hydra system and not be incorporated with any other circuit in the property.
 If the consumer unit is in the protected area, it must be protected by an electrical cover.
 However, if the consumer unit is in the protected area and has a metal enclosure complying with 18th Edition IET Wiring Regulations to BS 7671 2018; it does not require the addition of an over box to meet BS476 Part 22 (1987) and EN1364 (1999).
-If the electrical installation is required to follow BS 8458, the stipulations of that standard must be adopted; it may require the use of fuses rather than MCBs as well as a "separately fused connection taken after the meter and from the supply side of the domestic or residential fuse box".
+To follow the requirements of BS 8458 it may require the use of fuses rather than MCBs, as a: 'separately fused connection taken after the meter and from the supply side of the domestic or residential fuse box'.